 Elif Üngür, a former host for a TV show on culture and ecology for PIYA production company, was among 15 Kurdish journalists and a media worker who were taken into police custody in the southeastern Turkish city of Diyarbakır in June 2022 and were jailed without charge pending trial.

-Her sister, Derman Üngür, told online newspaper Gazete Duvar that Elif Üngür was not a professional journalist but that she hosted a show on culture and ecology for PIA for “three to four months” before quitting the job two months prior to her arrest.
-PIA produces Kurdish-focused journalistic content including documentaries and shows on news, culture, arts, and political debates, and sells the content to European-based, pro-Kurdish broadcasters, her lawyer, Resul Tamur, told CPJ.
+Her sister, Derman Üngür, told online newspaper Gazete Duvar that Elif Üngür was not a professional journalist but that she hosted a show on culture and ecology for PIYA for “three to four months” before quitting the job two months prior to her arrest.
+PIYA produces Kurdish-focused journalistic content including documentaries and shows on news, culture, arts, and political debates, and sells the content to European-based, pro-Kurdish broadcasters, her lawyer, Resul Tamur, told CPJ.

 Diyarbakır police raided several locations in the city, including journalists’ houses and newsrooms, in the early hours of June 8, 2022, and took into custody 20 journalists and media workers, along with a citizen who was once interviewed by one of the journalists.
 On June 15, 15 of those journalists and one media worker were jailed by a court pending trial, including Üngür.

 Her sister told Gazete Duvar that Üngür was questioned by the authorities about why she hosted a show about the case of imprisoned Kurdish singer Nûdem Durak, whose situation was brought to the attention of the international community by rock star Roger Waters in early 2022.

 Tamur, who represents the 15 journalists and the media worker, told independent news website Bianet that the journalists will not learn about the accusations against them until they are charged due to a court order of secrecy, but said they were all questioned about their journalistic activities.